Simu Liu: Accolades

 Liu was nominated for a Canadian Screen Award and an ACTRA Award in 2017 for his work in Blood and Water.
 He, along with his Kim's Convenience castmates, won the ACTRA Award for Outstanding Ensemble in 2017.
 Liu and his castmates were nominated for the same award in 2018 and 2019.
 Kim's Convenience also won the award for Best Comedy Series at the 2018 Canadian Screen Awards.

 On stage, Liu was nominated for a Dora Mavor Moore Award in the Outstanding Ensemble category alongside his castmates in the 2016 Factory Theatre remount of the play Banana Boys.

 In January 2023, he was named the winner of the Academy of Canadian Cinema and Television's Radius Award at the 11th Canadian Screen Awards.
+He also won the Canadian Screen Award for Best Host in a Live Entertainment Special for the 2022 Juno Awards.

+Personal life

+In 2022, Liu began dating digital marketing manager Allison Hsu.
+In May 2025, the couple announced that they were engaged.